ProgramSKAN/Angular_Routing/README.md

 used to limit child routes

 it is called when url changes to child route.canActivateChild Guard will not reexecute only if child route changes.

+#### canDeactivateChild Guard

+checks criteria before leaving route

+used to:check for unsaved changes, confirm leaving an incomplete operation

+it is executed when url changes to different route even if the only difference is route parameters.

+it won't work if the user trys to navigate to entirely different website or closes the browser.